mksiki/SaaS/README.md

 This project is licensed under the MIT License.

 Note: This README provides a general guide to get started with the Django WebApp project.
 Make sure to customize it according to your specific project details and requirements.

-Feel free to copy and paste this into your README.
-Make sure to replace placeholders like `your-username` with your actual GitHub username and adjust the instructions to match your actual deployment process if necessary.